 These functions are useful when creating your own extensions functions and methods.
-Additional information and examples are available in Extending and Embedding the Python Interpreter (in Extending and Embedding Python).
+Additional information and examples are available in extending-index.

 The first three of these functions described, PyArg_ParseTuple(), PyArg_ParseTupleAndKeywords(), and PyArg_Parse(), all use format strings which are used to tell the function about the expected arguments.
 The format strings use the same syntax for each of these functions.